History

 In November of 1973, Rick Zehetner founded a new private ambulance service on Milwaukee’s Northwest side, along with two partners.
 Due to Rick’s knowledge and experience, the new ambulance service was immediately successful.

-On January 1st, 1976 Rick and his partners bought a competitor, Bell Ambulance, and ran it as a separate business on the Southwest side of Milwaukee.
 On January 1st, 1977 Rick bought his partners’ interest in Bell Ambulance, and became the sole owner.
-Bell had a rented station and an office at 57th and National Avenue; our entire fleet consisted of two 1976 Dodge vans and one 1977 Dodge van!
+Bell had a rented station and an office at 57th and National Avenue; our fleet consisted of three new Dodge van ambulances!

-During 1976 and 1977 Rick had a series of meetings with Milwaukee Health Commissioner Dr. Constantine Panagis and Common Council President John Kalwitz to discuss private ambulance participation in the City EMS System.
-They liked his plan, and recommended it to the Common Council and to Mayor Henry Maier.
-In the fall of 1977, Rick’s idea for private ambulance participation in the Milwaukee EMS System was adopted by City ordinance.
-On January 1st, 1978, the new Milwaukee EMS System with Private Ambulance Participation became effective, with Bell Ambulance as one of the inaugural licensed participants.
+In the fall of 1977, Rick’s idea for the Milwaukee EMS System was adopted by City ordinance.
+On January 1st, 1978, the new Milwaukee EMS System with Private Ambulance Participation became effective, with Bell Ambulance as one of the inaugural certified participants.

-Since then… We have grown from three van ambulances to a fleet of 65 late model ambulances, all custom designed and built to our specifications.
+Since then… We have grown from three van ambulances to a fleet of 82 late model ambulances, all custom designed and built to our specifications.

-Since then… We have grown to become the largest ambulance provider in the State of Wisconsin, with more than 400 employees, answering more than 100,000 calls for ambulance service each year.
+Since then… We have grown to become the largest ambulance provider in the State of Wisconsin, with more than 600 employees, answering more than 120,000 calls for ambulance service each year.

 We have grown... because we strive to exceed every client’s expectations.